Classic French Onion Soup

 I slowly caramelized some thinly sliced Spanish onions along with a bit of minced garlic.
 A tablespoon of flour was sprinkled over them once they reached a golden brown color, and then dry white wine and broth were added.
 Bill and I picked up our youngest, Nick, from a 4-day retreat with his high school classmates, and the closing ceremony lasted well past our dinnertime.
 When we all arrived home, with who was sleep-deprived and in desperate need of a shower, we quickly rewarmed this aromatic soup, added a slosh of cognac, and broiled each bowl with a Gruyere-topped crouton.

 My broiler was on the fritz (yes, my oven saga continues) so I didn’t get the golden crust I was hoping for but any melted cheese was better than none!
 It truly hit the spot on a cool autumnal evening.

 French onion soup has always been a favorite.
 It’s all about the bread and gooey cheese topper.
 My favorite version to date is this combination of Dorie Greenspan’s and Thomas Keller’s recipes with a few tweaks of my own.

 - Taking time to fully caramelize the onions will magnify the delectable flavors.
-This is a slow process which takes patience, but is worth the effort.
+This is a slow process that takes patience but is worth the effort.
 Start with a sweeter onion, like the yellow onions I selected.
 They should slowly brown, but not burn, and must be stirred frequently.
-Well caramelized onions give an amazing depth of deliciousness.
+Well, caramelized onions give an amazing depth of deliciousness.

 - I added a bay leaf and a bit of fresh thyme to this French onion soup for another dimension.
 Layering flavors is key.